 Cold sores are proof that life can be unfair -- some people get them, others don't.
 Besides being itchy and painful, cold sores (fever blisters) make you feel self-conscious.
-Certain treatments can help shorten the duration of symptoms of cold sores, when used at the first sign of an outbreak.
+Certain treatments can help shorten the duration of cold sore symptoms, when used at the first sign of an outbreak.
 Other treatments can relieve symptoms.
-Use this pictorial guide to learn how to recognize cold sores and how to prevent and treat them.
+Use this pictorial guide to learn how to recognize, prevent, and treat cold sores.

 Don't Blame Your Cold